Chart Color Schemes

 Altona shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's educational profile is notable regionally with university qualification rates at 35.5% for residents aged 15+, exceeding the Australian average of 30.4% and the SA4 region's rate of 32.0%.
-Bachelor degrees are most common at 22.9%, followed by postgraduate qualifications (8.5%) and graduate diplomas (4.1%).
-Vocational credentials are also prevalent, with 29.8% of residents aged 15+ holding such qualifications – advanced diplomas account for 11.0% and certificates for 18.8%.
+The area's educational profile is notable regionally, with university qualification rates of 35.5% among residents aged 15+, surpassing the Australian average of 30.4% and the SA4 region rate of 32.0%.
+Bachelor degrees are most prevalent at 22.9%, followed by postgraduate qualifications (8.5%) and graduate diplomas (4.1%).
+Vocational credentials are also prominent, with 29.8% of residents aged 15+ holding such qualifications – advanced diplomas comprise 11.0% and certificates make up 18.8%.

-Educational participation is high, with 26.9% of residents currently enrolled in formal education, including 9.7% in primary education, 6.3% in secondary education, and 4.8% pursuing tertiary education.
+Educational participation is high, with 26.9% of residents currently enrolled in formal education.
+This includes 9.7% in primary education, 6.3% in secondary education, and 4.8% pursuing tertiary education.

 Frequently Asked Questions - Education